 India is the world’s second-largest nation in the world, known as one of the most historical countries globally.
 India also offers a diversity of natural beauties, from the high mountains of the Himalayas to sunny beaches.
 So it can be the perfect tourist destination for various tastes.
-Nature lovers have many different options to find the natural environment best fits their interests.
+Nature lovers have many different options to find the natural environment that best fits their interests.
 At the same time, those interested in historical or spiritual experiences can enjoy the glorious remains of the old times.

 India Tourist Destinations

-The Taj Mahal, Agra
+The Taj Mahal

 Sri Harmandir Sahib, aka the Golden Temple, is such a brilliant golden structure that provokes every visitor’s dignity, especially with its reflection in water doubling its beauty.
 Although it is a Hindu holy shrine, it attracts people of other faiths because the spiritual atmosphere can impress every visitor as the prayers chant different parts of their holy book.
 You can also observe some Islamic cultural elements, as the dome in lotus flower shape is combined with flourishing inlaid floral and animal motives.
-Visitors are welcome to participate in the benevolent act of sharing more than 50,000 free meals every day.
+Visitors are welcome to participate in the benevolent act of sharing more than 50,000 free meals daily.

 The Golden City of Jaisalmer

 Being made of the glaring golden sands of the Thar desert, the city of Jaisalmer shines like a precious jewel designed with the jade green of trees and azure of the river.
 Different structures in their usage made a variety of buildings make this city one of India’s best tourist destinations; For example, Jaisalmer fort, Maharaja palace, some temples, and mansions of the natives.
 As the Jaisalmer fort rises above the town, passing the massive gate, it ends in the lower part with the jewelry Maharaja palace decorated with Italian and Chinese tiles and painted ceilings.
-If you want to deepen in this city’s rich history, consider visiting the 1,000-year-old library to perceive invaluable manuscripts and antiquities.
+If you want to deepen into this city’s rich history, consider visiting the 1,000-year-old library to perceive invaluable manuscripts and antiquities.

-The Red Fort, New Delhi
+The Red Fort

-Meenakshi Amman Temple, Madurai
+Meenakshi Amman Temple

 From the old days, India was known to be the region of colors.
 Meenakshi Amman Temple can truly fulfill this imagination of India with its spectacular facade designed with 33,000 sculptures and its gateways coming to life with colorful shapes.
 As this temple is devoted to Parvati and Shiva, it is one of Tamilian Hindus’ most respected ones.
 As claimed by Hindu sacred text, Indra built a sanctum for the lingam, carrying to make amends for his evil deed.
 It is the place where the temple currently stands.

-The Gateway of India, Mumbai
+The Gateway of India

-You must visit this symbolic gateway standing tall, affording a view of the Arabian sea.
+You must visit this symbolic gateway standing tall, affording a view of the Arabian Sea.
 This marvelous structure was built to pay homage to King George V and Queen Mary’s arrival in 1911.
 This captivating piece of architecture was opened later with much spectacle and ceremony in 1924 and was the city’s tallest structure for a while.
 Built completely of yellow basalt and solid and noteworthy for its Indo-Saracenic style, this Gateway of India was also used for British soldiers’ triumphant parades after the 1948 independence revolution.

-Periyar National Park and Wildlife Sanctuary, Madurai
+Periyar National Park

 Periyar National Park and Wildlife Sanctuary centered around an artificial lake are some of India’s famous natural attractions.
 Starting to work in 1934, this vast park is home to innumerable species of animals.
-The best ways to relish the park’s sumptuous mountain perspectives are to take a lake cruise or a jungle walk with a professional guide.
+The best way to relish the park’s sumptuous mountain perspectives is to take a lake cruise or a jungle walk with a professional guide.
 The latter gives visitors a chance to face elephant herds to observe their wildlife.
-We highly recommend you to stop at one of the many spices, tea, or coffee plantations around for a tour and shopping.
+We highly recommend you stop at one of the many spices, tea, or coffee plantations around for a tour and shopping.